 Entrenching an ethical culture

-It is our policy to conduct business dealings on the basis of compliance with applicable laws, rules, codes, standards and regulation, and proper regard for ethical business practices.
+It is our policy to conduct business dealings on the basis of compliance with applicable laws, rules, codes, standards and regulations, and proper regard for ethical business practices.

-The board has a code of ethics and conduct (the code), which sets out the standards for business conduct throughout the group and is supported by a wide range of group policies.
+The board has a code of ethics and conduct policy (the code) that sets out the standards for business conduct throughout the group and is supported by a wide range of group policies.

-Management focuses on policies and procedures addressing key ethical risks, such as conflicts of interest, accepting inappropriate gifts and acceptable business conduct.
-The social and ethics committee is responsible for overseeing and reporting on business ethics in relation to the group, considering specific disclosures and best practice as recommended by King IV.
+Management focuses on implementing the code, policies and procedures addressing key ethical risks, such as conflicts of interest, political contributions, bribes, fraud, money laundering and acceptable business conduct.
+The code stipulates that all employees have a duty to avoid situations that give the appearance of conflict between personal interests and the group’s interests.
+Further, all contributions to organisations and/or events linked to political parties are approved in accordance with the approval levels set out in the code.
+The board’s social and ethics committee is responsible for overseeing and reporting on business and group-related ethics, considering specific disclosures and best practice as recommended by King IV.

-The risk management function monitors the group’s whistleblower facility operated by Deloitte Tip-offs Anonymous, which is available in English, Setswana, IsiZulu, Tshivenda, Sesotho or IsiXhosa.
+The risk management function monitors the group’s whistleblower facility, which is operated by Deloitte’s Tip-offs Anonymous, and is available in English, Setswana, IsiZulu, Tshivenda, Sesotho or IsiXhosa.
+The whistleblower policy states that allegations are handled confidentially, can be made anonymously and that the whistleblower/s are afforded legal protection.
 Where appropriate, internal audit and/or external forensic consultants investigate reported matters.
-Significant allegations and fraud are reported to the audit and risk committees.
-Furthermore, the social and ethics committee receives reports on whistleblower activity and ethics.
+Significant allegations and fraud are reported to the audit, risk and social and ethics committees.

 Performance and future focus